History of African Americans in Utah: Population and distribution

 As shown in the table above, the historic population of African Americans in Utah has been proportionally low.
 During the late 1800s, the greatest population of African Americans was in Salt Lake City, followed by Uintah County due to the military presence, and Weber County due to the railroad center located in Ogden.
 Unlike other western African American populations in the time period where single African American men was the norm, African American Utahns in the late 19th and early 20th centuries were mostly organized into family units.

-Until about 1870, most of the African American immigration to Utah was composed of converts to The Church of Jesus Christ of Latter-day Saints.
+Until about 1870, most of the African American immigration to Utah was composed of converts to the LDS Church.
 After 1870, the majority of African American immigrants were immigrating for non-religious reasons.
 Despite this growth, the proportion of African Americans in Utah remained consistently low.
-One major reason for this trend was the lack of full acceptance of African Americans in the church of Jesus Christ of Latter-day Saints (which lasted until 1978), which resulted in a low incentive for African American converts and minimal missionary effort focused on African countries.

 Industry

 The United States Military and the arrival of the railroads in Utah were perhaps the two biggest pull factors and employers for African Americans in this time period.
 In 1900, the most common occupation for African Americans was soldier, and second was "servants and waiters", which included the large number who worked for railroad companies.
 Agriculture and mining were also common occupations at the time.